kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/temp.md

 modified: 2023-11-01
 category: Mathematics
 tags: Mathematical Musings
-summary: 'The unique properties of the numbers zero make them mathematically interesting and indispensable.
+summary: 'The unique properties of the numbers zero and one make them mathematically interesting and indispensable.
 In this slow-paced stroll though the ideas streaming out of these two numbers, we uncover well-known as well as relatively obscure facts about them.
 It is hoped that in the process we may discover how they cement together disparate areas of Mathematics.'
 opengraphimage: 01-crop-3600-dpi-cairo.png
 ---